librity/santander_coders_digital_house_notes/class8/pizza_express/README.md

 # pizza_express

-TODO: Upload this as a serparate repo, and implement all the good stuff:
+TODO: Implement all that good stuff:

 - [ ] Typescript
 - [ ] TypeORM